Subscribe in a reader

 I am ecstatic to share with you today’s Handcrafted Party feature.
 The seriously creative Disney from Ruffles & Stuff is sharing with us a party she recently threw for her sweet daughter (and modeling assistant) Paige.

-I can not tell you enough how much I love everything Disney does, I have been following her blog for months and am always humbled by the beauty she can create from $1 and a leftover shirt;) This party was no different.
+I can not tell you enough how much I love everything Disney does… this party is no different.
 From homemade party hats to accordion style paper flowers she did not spend a dime on decorations.
 She created everything from hand and stayed true to her lovely homemade style.

 Although the party was moved indoors at the last minute the birthday girl was still celebrated under walls filled with beautiful handcrafted party decor.